valeriia-styfurak/HellEnglish/README.md

 - **Logo Navigation**: Clicking the logo at the top or bottom of the page navigates back to the homepage.
 - **Animations**: Visual animations enhance user engagement.

+- ## Responsive Design

+The landing page is fully responsive, ensuring a seamless user experience across various devices.
+It incorporates the following breakpoints:

+- **Responsive (Mobile)**: 480px
+- **Tablet**: 768px
+- **Desktop**: 1440px

+This responsive design approach ensures that the site is accessible and user-friendly on a wide range of devices, from mobile phones to desktop computers.

 ## Technology Stack

 - **Frontend**: HTML, CSS, SASS, JavaScript, jQuery